ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 ## Things you might see in a Template

-A lot more than just HTML markup can go in Templates.
+A lot more than just HTML markup can go in templates.
 In the other pages of this guide, we will cover the features one at a time.
 In general, special Ember functionality will appear inside curly braces, like this: `{{example}}`.
 Here are a few examples of Ember Handlebars in action:

 Route example:
 ```hbs {data-filename=app/templates/application.hbs data-update=true}